nerdschoolbergen/git/README.md

 ```

 This means git couldn't figure out how to combine the todo.txt with the one we already have.

+> The name "conflict" is just the name of the branch in this case.
+It could of course be anything.

 * Open todo.txt in a text editor.